saqlain-aslam/React-Mart/README.md

-A modern e-commerce web app built with React.
-Features product listing, API integration, add-to-cart, and user authentication with login/signup functionality.
+A modern e-commerce web application built with React and Redux.
+It features dynamic product listings, REST API integration, add-to-cart functionality, and user authentication including login and signup.
+State management is handled efficiently using Redux, ensuring a scalable and maintainable architecture.